LuisGC/blog/content/2017/06/Romantikstrasse-the-Romantic-Road_2.md

   <img src="/img/2017/06/Scharnstein_Castle.jpg" alt="Relaxing at Scharnstein Castle">
   <div class="caption">Relaxing at Scharnstein Castle<br />Source: My own pictures - <a href="http://creativecommons.org/licenses/by-sa/3.0/"><i>CC BY-NC-SA</i></a></div>
 </div>

+In Scharnstein you can also find an interesting [Criminological Museum](http://kriminalmuseum.at/krimscharn.html).
+We went there but it was closed, so we settled for a beer in a tavern located in the same Scharnstein Castle that hosts the Museum about Crime and another about the [Austrian Federal Gendarmerie](https://en.wikipedia.org/wiki/Gendarmerie_(Austria)).
+The tavern was promising but they'll have to admit that it has seen better days.

 ## Traunkirchen